 You can start teaching someone to drive provided:

 - You’re at least 21 years old.

-- You have held a full driving licence for at least three years
+- You've held a full driving licence for at least 3 years.

 - You’re qualified to drive the same type of car as the learner.